-There are two student lounges, located in The Bernard V. Bowen Academic Center and in the P.T.
-Magan building, equipped with a refrigerator, microwave, and dishwasher.
-The Bernard V. Bowen Academic Center's lounge has tables and chairs for students to meet, as well as vending machines.
-Students are responsible for their food and clean-up of the lounges and are to notify staff if there is a problem.
-Drinks taken out of the lounges must have a cap or lid when going into classrooms.
+There is also a student lounge in this building, equipped with a dining area, refrigerator, microwave, dishwasher, ice machine, and vending machines.
+Students are responsible for their food, and clean-up of the lounge, and are to notify staff if there is a problem.
+Drinks taken out of the lounge must have a cap or lid when going into classrooms.

-Practice doctorate students have mailboxes located at the back of the classroom of the Bernard V. Bowen Academic Center during semesters 2, 3 4.
-At the start of semester 5 students' mailboxes are moved to a metal filing cabinet within the student lounge labeled by cohort
+Practice Doctorate students have mailboxes located at the back of the classroom of the Bernard V. Bowen Academic Center during semesters 1-3.
+At the start of semester 4-9, student's mailboxes are moved to a metal filing cabinet within the student lounge labeled by cohort.